hblyx/DSC180_Project2/results.md

 ## CORA

-Models’ performances on the CORA dataset:
+Models’ performance on the CORA dataset:

 | Model         | Accuracy         |
 |------------------|------------------|